 This model can easily be modified by the more experienced builder to take a lightweight electric motor and 3 channel R/C equipment, for relaxing, summer evening gliding.

-This kit is a laser-cut replica of the Keil Kraft Invader.
+This kit is a laser-cut replica of the KK Invader.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.
 (Some modellers may prefer to use a mylar under-covering for strength and lightness).

 The balsa frameworks are built over a plan that is printed at the exact scale of the model, which is in essence a real engineering drawing.

 Free flight means just that - once the model is launched, it is on its own.
 It must follow a predetermined flight path established when the model is initially adjusted for flight or "trimmed".

 This type of traditional building technique and flying requires a degree of patience and skill, but is extremely rewarding.

 Balsa wood sheets with precise laser cut parts and strip wood.